emacsfodder/sublime2yas/README.md

 ### Dependencies

-Ruby 1.8.7 and up Nokogiri and Trollop gems will be installed.
+Ruby 1.8.7 and up.
+Nokogiri and Trollop gems will be installed.